 If there is no comparable unit available, then the designated household may be required to vacate the rental facility.
 When the work is completed, the developer must notify the household of its completion and the household has 30 days from the date of that notice to return to their original or comparable rental unit.
 The term of the extended lease of that household will begin upon the household’s return to the rental unit.

 For any relocation of designated households, the developer must give 180 days' notice prior to the date that units must be vacated.
 The developer must pay moving expenses.
 The developer must also pay compensation equivalent to 3 months' rent within 15 days of moving.
-Read the Law: MD Code, Real Prop. § 11-137
+Read the Law: Maryland Code, Real Property, Section 11-137